vicenteherrera/kubernetes_tutorial/docs/02_setup_az_sp.md

 AKS needs a service principal to be able to create virtual machines for the Kubernetes cluster infrastructure.

-To create a new Service Principal named ServPrincipalAKS, use the following command, replacing 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX' with your account id shown in the previous command's outputs.
+To create a new Service Principal named "ServPrincipalAKS", use the following command, replacing 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX' with your account id shown when you log in with `az login`.

 ```
 $ az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" --name ServPrincipalAKS